 We are looking for volunteers to write and post handwritten Good Luck cards to Macmillan fundraisers, celebrating their achievements and thanking them for raising vital funds for Macmillan Cancer Support.

 You’ll need to be in our Action Team to take part in this activity.
-The next rounds of card writing will open on 14 April and then the 12 May – once you’ve signed up as an Action Team member you’ll receive a notification inviting you to join the card writing task as soon as it opens.
+The next rounds of card writing will open on the 12 May – once you’ve signed up as an Action Team member you’ll receive a notification inviting you to join the card writing task as soon as it opens.
 Be quick – spaces fill up fast!

 4. Join our Online Community as a contributor